How to Use Papaya Leaf Juice for Dengue Fever

 Usually only about 1 tablespoon of papaya leaf juice is obtained from a crushed leaf so crushing up 2 is recommended if you have to use this method.

-Take the juice at least twice a day, or every 6 hours if possible, on an empty stomach and diluting it with a bit of water.
+Take the juice at least twice a day, or every 6 hours if possible, on an empty stomach and diluting it with water.
 It’s best to hold your nose and shot the papaya leaf juice down as the taste isn’t pleasant.

 Choose a healthy juice option and get them to juice your washed papaya leaves with it.
 I chose one with beets for the liver benefits and pineapple for its bromelain.
 If they had papaya juice available I would’ve used that as well.